matrix-org/matrix-spec-proposals/proposals/3882-login-token-request.md

-# MSCxxxx: Allow an existing session to sign in a new session
+# MSC3882: Allow an existing session to sign in a new session

 todo